 Slider Deceleration Tests

-In 1999, BalancePlus® started to accurately measure curling slider speed by building a device that accurately measures the deceleration of a curling slider caused by equipment during the slide.
+In 1999, BalancePlus® started to accurately measure curling slider speed by building a device that accurately measures the deceleration of a curling slider.
+Deceleration was being caused by friction of the slider and other equipment during the slide.
 This information along with the placement of the BalancePlus hole, thickness of BalancePlus Slider and Toe Coating will aid in achieving more consistency amongst team member's slides.
 Thus, matching the speed of the slide and point of release of each team member.
 Contact BalancePlus for more information on the Line of Delivery Machine, Rock Matching Equipment, or Deceleration Technology.

 BalancePlus Examines Curling Slider Speeds